Europe police agency hits Islamic State servers in blow to jihadist publicity

-THE HAGUE (Reuters) - Belgian prosecutors have knocked out several internet servers used by Islamic State, shutting a large number of accounts and websites run by its news arm, in an operation led by Europe’s police agency, the Belga press agency reported on Monday.
+THE HAGUE, Nov 25 (Reuters) - Belgian prosecutors have knocked out several internet servers used by Islamic State, shutting a large number of accounts and websites run by its news arm, in an operation led by Europe’s police agency, the Belga press agency reported on Monday.

 Europol, the European policy agency, said it would release details of the initiative at a news conference later on Monday.